danpozmanter/bulk-ecobee-thermostat-control/README.md

 * The status command doesn't handle pagination.
 I'm not sure how practical a need there is here.
 The Go client doesn't implement this either.
 The API allows for it however.

-* The API will sometimes report success, but one or more thermostats may not actually change over.
-The mobile app will report the thermostat in the desired state, but the thermostat itself will report it's previous state.
-This could be a bug, or it could be a result of a network error if one or more of the thermostats temporarily lose their wifi connection.
+* The API allows for bulk updates, but in practice some thermostats may not change (and may falsley report their status to this app and the mobile app).
+To get around this, thermostat identifiers are used to make individual calls to each thermostat.
+This successfully bypasses the issue, at the cost of additional API calls.
+(A previous version made a single bulk call - which inevitably left some thermostats changed, and some unchanged but reporting they had changed in the app.
+The thermostat itself had the correct setting displayed).

 ### Further Exploration